Regular procedure

 The first appeal instance conducts a full review of the case, both on the facts and the points of law.
 Asylum seekers are summoned and questioned in a public hearing as to the reasons they applied for asylum.
 Decisions are published,[40] but also served personally to the appellant.

-If the first instance appeal decision is negative, asylum seekers can bring their case to the second (final) appeal court, the Supreme Administrative Court (SAC), but only with regard to points of law.
+If the first instance appeal decision is negative, asylum seekers can bring their case to the second (final) appeal court, the Supreme Administrative Court (SAC); in this case, the appeal can only regard, points of law, and does not entail an in-merit examination of the case.
 At the end of 2019, the Chairperson of the Supreme administrative court took the controversial decision to move the asylum cases from the 3rd to 4th department.
 While the 3rd department of the SAC had been dealing with asylum cases for more than twenty-two years since the establishment of the Supreme Administrative Court in 1997, the 4th department had never been assigned such cases prior to the decision.
-The arrangement led to a deterioration for what concerned the quality of the decisions issued on asylum cases at this highest court instance, whose jurisprudence sets the standards to all lower national administrative courts.
-In 2022 it affected in 81% negative SAC decision issued on asylum cases[38], which although a slight improvement in comparison with 86% in 2021 still represents the overwhelming majority of the asylum cases brought before this highest court instance.
-Thus, in practice, asylum seekers did not enjoy two-instance court revision as the control exercised from the Supreme Administrative Court’s 4th department in the vast majority of the cases continued to be purely formal and superficial.
+The arrangement led to a deterioration of the quality of the decisions issued on asylum cases at this highest court instance, whose jurisprudence sets the standards for all lower national administrative courts.
+In 2023, the SAC issued negative decisions in 87% of asylum cases examined,[41] which still represents the majority of the asylum cases brought before this highest court instance.
+Thus, in practice, asylum seekers did not enjoy a two-instances court revision, as the control exercised from the Supreme Administrative Court’s 4th department in the vast majority of the cases continued to be purely formal and superficial.

 First instance appeal courts must issue their decisions within one month.
 The Cassation Court is not bound by such deadline.
-However, even for the first instance court this deadline is indicative and therefore regularly not respected.
-The average duration of an appeal procedure before the court at both judicial instances is 6 months, although in more complex cases it can last up to 12 months.
-If the court finally reverts the first instance decision back, the SAR has 3 months to issue a new decision,[39] complying with the court’s instructions on the application of the law.
-As in previous years, SAR did not fully observe these deadlines, although in 2022 no repeated refusals despite the court’s instructions were issued.[40]
+However, even for the first instance court this deadline is indicative and therefore in the past it was not respected, with an average duration of an appeal procedure before the court at both judicial instances up to 12 months.
+In 2023, this practice drastically changed, with both regional and Supreme administrative courts issuing their decision in a period of less than a month.
+If the court reverts the first instance decision back, the SAR has 3 months to issue a new decision,[42] complying with the court’s instructions on the application of the law.
+As in previous years, SAR did not fully observe these deadlines, although in 2023 it did not issue any repeated refusals going against the court’s instructions.[43]
 In the past, repeated appeal procedures against the second SAR negative decisions issued in breach of the court instructions, caused some asylum procedures to extend for over 2-3 years.
-Therefore, the fact that, in 2022, SAR observed court instructions, significantly improved the effectiveness of the judicial control in particular, and the length of the asylum procedure in general.
+Therefore, the fact that, in 2023 as in 2022, SAR observed court instructions, significantly improved the effectiveness of the judicial control in particular, and in general the length of the asylum procedure.

 Legal assistance

-Since 2013, the Law on Legal Aid provides mandatory legal aid for asylum seekers at all stages of the status determination procedure, sponsored under the state budget[41], though in practice due to lack of funding such is provided only to vulnerable persons with specific needs[42] upon their explicit request.
-Amendments to the law in 2020 also entrusted to listed legal aid lawyers the representation of unaccompanied asylum seeking and refugee children both during the procedure, but also after their recognition.
-The law however does not explicitly provide for legal aid to any other beneficiaries of international or temporary protection.
-The National Legal Aid Bureau in October 2022 put forward a draft proposal to amend the law and include these categories in the scope of the legal aid.[43]
-The amendment was adopted in December 2022 and entered into force on 26 December 2022.[44]
+Since 2013, the Law on Legal Aid provides mandatory legal aid for asylum seekers at all stages of the status determination procedure, funded through the state budget.[44]
+In practice, due to insufficient funding, free legal aid is only provided to vulnerable persons[45] upon their explicit request.
+Amendments to the law in 2020 also entrusted to registered legal aid lawyers[46] the representation of unaccompanied asylum seeking and refugee children both during the procedure, but also after their recognition.
+Prior to 2022, the law did not explicitly provide that legal aid should be available for beneficiaries of international or temporary protection.
+The National Legal Aid Bureau in October 2022 put forward a draft proposal to amend the law and include these categories in the scope of the legal aid.[47]
+The amendment was adopted in December 2022 and entered into force on 26 December 2022.[48]

 The general legal aid system was introduced in Bulgaria in 2005, extending it to court representation in all types of cases beyond its mandatory provision in criminal, child protection and tort disputes.
 In 2017 the scope of the legal aid was extended[49] to include oral consultations at the national help line[50] or in regional legal aid centres.
 The condition for the legal aid to be provided is the applicants for legal aid to lack means and resources to engage a lawyer privately against remuneration.